-All students in PYP are assigned to a House and this team becomes their team for their time at TIS.
-A variety of fun activities, including the School Sports Day, inter-house activities such as an art competition, storytelling competition, soccer and basketball competitions, are planned for students to participate in as members of a House Team.
+All students in PYP are assigned a Colour and this group becomes their colour for their time at TIS.
+A variety of fun activities, including the School Sports Day, inter-colour activities such as an art competition, storytelling competition, soccer and basketball competitions, are planned for students to participate in as members of a Colour.

-The Houses and colours are:
+The Colours are:

 - Green

 - Blue

 - Red

+- Yellow

-Students will be notified of the houses they belongs to.
+Students will be notified of the colours they belong to.